ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 If the receiver gateway accepts the proposal, it returns a signed receipt message for the proposal indicating it agrees to proceed to the next stage.
 If the receiver gateway rejects any parameters or artifacts in the proposal, it can provide a counteroffer to the sender gateway by responding with a proposal reject message carrying alternative parameters.

-Gateways MUST support the use of the HTTP GET and POST methods defined in RFC 2616 [RFC2616] for the endpoint.
+Gateways MUST support the use of the HTTP GET and POST methods for the endpoint [RFC7235].

 Clients (sender gateway) MAY use the HTTP GET or POST methods to send messages in this stage to the server (recipient gateway).